Charlotte Lau: Storylines

 Charlotte later becomes a Psychology student at Hollyoaks Community College and moves into the halls.
 She then mistakenly thinks India Longford (Beth Kingston) is a lesbian and offends her.
 On what would have been Lydia and Charlotte's anniversary, Lydia is given a bouquet of dead flowers.
 Sarah and Zoe Carpenter (Zoë Lister) blame this on Charlotte, claiming she is trying to split them up.
 Charlotte then accuses Zoe of attempting to break up the relationship.
 Lydia takes Charlotte's side, creating a divide in her relationship with Sarah.
 Sarah later dies during skydiving unbeknown to Charlotte the parachute was tampered by Lydia but Zoe is wrongfully arrested this leads to a feud between Charlotte and Zoe's brother Archie who is desperate to defend his sister.
 Charlotte and Lydia get back together, but agree to keep quiet.
 During Zoe's trial, Charlotte attends.
 When the knife Zoe apparently used to cut the parachute is shown to the court, Charlotte recognises it, as she gave Lydia it before the camping trip.
-Charlotte confronts Lydia, who immediately admits to using the knife, but in an attempt to commit suicide.
+Charlotte confronts Lydia, who immediately admits to using the knife, but in a suicide attempt.
 After Charlotte pleads with her to tell the police, Lydia tells her if she goes to prison, she will kill herself.
 Despite this, Zoe is found not guilty of Sarah's murder.
 However, she befriends Lydia to gain a confession.
 When Charlotte discovers Zoe's plans, she admits to Mike and Dave Colburn (Elliot James Langridge) about Lydia's murder of Sarah.
 Charlotte rushes to the local cemetery, where Lydia and Zoe are, with Dave and Mike close behind.
 When she gets there, Lydia stabs Zoe at Sarah's grave.
 Charlotte pleads with Lydia, who threatens her.
 As they realise Zoe is still alive, Lydia tries to get the knife.
 However, Charlotte attacks her and Dave gets the knife.